Lilja/really-stupid-print-minute/README.md

 * Write all contents and the newly injected minute to `temp`
 * Rename(move) `temp` to `print_minute.c`
 * Compile itself with `make`(`make -s build`)
-* Exit with return code `1` to tell bootstraper(`bootstrap.sh`) that the program has changed

-Then after that, the bootstraper script will re-run the program and the current minute will be displayed again.
+* Fork itself with `execv` and run the program, and exiting gracefully.

 # Run
 ```shell
 make run
 ```